npgilman/Financial-Analysis/README.md

-# business of legends
+# Gilman Analysis Inc
  The start of an era.
-This will be a multifaceted operation that defeats uncle denis's puny company.